rstiller/slf4ts/README.md

 init / update project (if a new dependency is introduced or an existing is updated):

     npm i -g pnpm@11.22.0
+    # alternatively, if your node installation ships corepack:
+    #   corepack enable
     pnpm i

 generate dependency report: